edward-yee-ny/j1-summary-project/README.md

 ```
 .
 ├── README.md
-├── main.py (pls remove either this or the mud.py file, depending on which one will become the acutal project)
+├── main.py (we might end up with a Game class too? --> this was from the template so see how)
 ├── mud.py
 ├── environment
 ├───── map.py (linkedlist using room's child classes)